Joe is very knowledgeable about "Capitalism 2," a business simulation PC game.

 We will now buy one gold mine and one silver mine and produce gold rings and silver necklaces.
 If we mine the highest quality minerals available (both in Berlin) this will cost a lot of money.
 The mines and land will cost over $130 million.
 It may not be the wisest investment but with our growth rate cash will not be an issue for long.
 Build those mines and build the ring and gold factories as cash allows.
 Build the factories right next to each mine and export the finished jewelry to all of our Jewelry & Watch shops.

 It's July 1996 in my game and our wool, rubber, and cotton farms have all produced.
 Now we'll dominate footwear.
 First, set each farm product at a different price (scroll above in this tutorial to the farm images for mine).
-Build a large leather farm, large textile factory, medium polyester factory, large sandal factory, large sock factory, large shoe factory, and large sport shoe factory.
+Build a large leather farm, large textile factory, medium polyester factory, large sandal factory, large sock factory, large shoe factory, and large sports shoe factory.
 Once complete, build eleven footwear stores in the usual retail cluster groups and sell each product.

 Note: With certain products such as sweaters, textiles, socks, sandals, citric acid, and others, the demand for raw materials usually exceeds the supply of just one farm.
 With these products link each Purchase Unit to a separate farm as shown below.